aSeann/MMM-iClock/README.md

-# MMM-Showtimes - Local Cinema Showtimes for MagicMirror²
+# MMM-iClock - Live Clock module with updates on the minute every minute for MagicMirror²

 This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/).